Tennis For New Players: Getting On The Court And Playing

 Selecting tennis balls

 Selecting the right tennis balls can also make a difference in your playing experience.
 Tennis balls come in different types, such as regular duty, extra duty, and high altitude balls.
-Regular duty balls are ideal for playing on indoor or clay courts, while extra duty balls are designed for hard courts and play.
+Regular duty balls are ideal for playing on indoor or clay courts, while extra duty balls are designed for hard courts and outdoor play.
 High altitude balls are specifically made for playing at higher elevations.
 Consider the speed and bounce of the balls when selecting them to match your skill level and court surface.

 Wearing appropriate tennis shoes